patricknelson/svelte-retag/README.md

 ## Support & Contribution

-The API for this package is intentionally minimal.
-However, if you have any suggestions, feature requests or bugs at all, please be sure to [open an issue](https://github.com/patricknelson/svelte-retag/issues) first.
+**Features:** The API for this package is intentionally minimal and features that are outside of the scope of the core features listed above are not likely to be considered.
+However, for stability (and due to time constraints), new features will still be considered if they are small or will have little or no impact on _existing_ functionality.

+To report bugs or improvements, please [open an issue](https://github.com/patricknelson/svelte-retag/issues) and explain in as much detail as possible what the bug is and how to reproduce it.
+Please make sure that you only submit an issue if you have verified that it requires a change to `svelte-retag` itself.

-If you'd like to contribute, please feel free to open a PR, **however**: If possible, please attach it to an existing issue to ensure that discussion regarding your pull request isn't lost (in case it cannot be merged for whatever reason).
+**PR's:** If you'd like to contribute, please feel free to open a PR, **however**: If possible, please attach it to an existing issue to ensure that discussion regarding your pull request isn't lost (in case it cannot be merged for whatever reason).